List of Nigerian cities by population: Defined cities/towns

+Population

+According to the 2006 Nigerian national census, Kabba/Bunu Local Government Area, with headquarters in Kabba, had a population of 145,446 people.

 Urban areas

 An urban area is a continuously built-up land mass of urban development that is within a labor market, without regard for administrative or city boundaries.
 An urban area is a human settlement with high population density and infrastructure of a built environment.

 This section lists contiguous urban areas in Nigeria, with a population of at least 500,000.
 The figures here have been taken from Demographia's "World Urban Areas" study in 2016.
 Demographia uses maps, satellite photographs to estimate continuous urbanization.